For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 NPS Geologic Resources Division

 The NPS Geologic Resources Division (GRD) within the Natural Resource Stewardship and Science Directorate, provides Service-wide leadership in the understanding and management of geologic resources, processes, and energy and mineral development activities.
-GRD has a strong commitment to providing on-the-ground youth career development opportunities through the development and management of the Mosaics in Science Internship Program (created in 2013) and the long-standing Geoscientists-in-the-Parks (GIP) Internship Program (created in 1996).
-During its pilot year, the Mosaics in Science Program has had 12 interns working on a variety of multidisciplinary science-based projects in parks across the U.S. Both programs are run in partnership with The Geological Society of America and have focused on providing on-ground training and career development opportunities for youth that are typically under-represented in the sciences.
+GRD has a strong commitment to providing on-the-ground youth career development opportunities through the management of the Mosaics in Science Internship Program (created in 2013) and the long-standing Geoscientists-in-the-Parks (GIP) Internship Program (created in 1996).
+During its pilot year, the Mosaics in Science Program had 12 interns working on a variety of multidisciplinary science-based projects in parks across the U.S. Due to its success, the number of internships in the mosaics in science program increased every year.
 Learn more...

 The Geological Society of America